As Trademark holder, Open Source Matters has to protect its trademark from misuse.

 Guidelines are subject to change, and it is the responsibility of the 'domain user' to keep up with changes and stay in compliance.
 In the event that the 'domain user" violates Joomla! policy, Open Source Matters (or one of its sub teams, such as the Trademark Team, the JUG Team, etc.) will attempt to contact 'domain user' by email, direct message or other available means in order to help them correct the violation.

-The goal is to help the 'domain user' remain complaint, and a reasonable amount of time will be provided for the 'domain user’ to come into compliance.
+The goal is to help the 'domain user' remain compliant, and a reasonable amount of time will be provided for the 'domain user’ to come into compliance.
 In the event that Open Source Matters has not been able to connect with the 'domain user' after trying at least two different means and has waited no less than 30 days, or in the event that the 'domain manager' fails to attain compliance, Open Source Matters may exercise their right to take over the domain and shut down the site.